tolentino2025/FireSafeMobile/replit.md

 Scan the QR code with Expo Go (iOS/Android) or open web version at localhost:8081

 ## Future Enhancements
-- PDF report generation
-- Cloud sync and backup
+- Cloud sync and backup with external API
-- Photo attachments for inspections
+- Advanced scheduling with recurring inspections
+- Multi-inspector team collaboration
-- Push notifications for scheduled inspections
+- Barcode/QR code scanning for equipment identification
-- Offline mode improvements